kengraf/IT666-labs/README.md

   - __Tasks:__ Configure email service on Parrot.
 Send phishing email to selected target.

 ### 6) [HTB: 2million](./htb_2million.md)
-  - __Summary:__ To cellibrate 2 million users; Hack The Box (HTB) went retro.
-HTB use to require that "you are so high" to create an account on thier site.
+  - __Summary:__ To celebrate 2 million users; Hack The Box (HTB) went retro.
+HTB use to require that "you are so high" to create an account on their site.
 This box is a simulation of HTB's previous login process.
 Can you show that "you are so high"?.
   - __Tools:__ Browser.
   - __Tasks:__ Follow the code.
 Alter the normal browser flow.
 Get an access code to login.